bcatarino/customer-matches/README.md

 ## Assumptions

 - The goal is to model the problem and present a solution, not including the data layer, so I'm not implementing any type of persistence.
 But for this particular problem, I'd probably choose a relational database.
+- A customer can have many licenses, so querying the database for each match is not performant.
+Will use a form of batch querying, trying to get every match for the customer.
+- Assuming each customer won't have a lot of licenses, so we don't need pagination, and can simply get a list.

+## Potential Improvements

+- Could verify if the customer exists and returns 404 if it doesn't.
+- Could return a proper http code when the customer exists but has no license.
+- Implement authorization so that only allowed users could access their data.